nrfconnect/sdk-nrf/samples/matter/weather_station/README.rst

 The sample uses single button for controlling the device state.
 The weather station device is periodically performing temperature, air pressure, and relative humidity measurements.
-You can read the results using the Matter controller.
+The measurement results are stored in the device memory and can be read using the Matter controller.

-The Matter controller communicates with the weather station device over the Matter protocol using Zigbee Cluster Library (ZCL).
+The controller communicates with the weather station device over the Matter protocol using Zigbee Cluster Library (ZCL).
-The library describes data measurements within the proper clusters.
+The library describes data measurements within the proper clusters that correspond to the measurement type.

 The sample can be tested remotely over the Thread protocol, which requires additional Matter controller device that can be configured either on PC or mobile (for remote testing in a network).
 You can start testing after :ref:`building and running the sample <matter_weather_station_sample_remote_control>`.